gwanghong/startup/README.md

 CS260 Notes
 [notes.md](https://github.com/gwanghong/startup/blob/main/notes.md)

-# Aim bot
+# Michelin Guide
   ## Elevator pitch
- Somedays, there will be days when it feels like it's not your day on fps games like Call of Duty, Pubg, etc. Practicing on this Aim bot web page, will make you a pro on fps games.
-Players can compare their scores and aim to become the top aim bot.
+ I'm building a website that allows food enthusiasts to easily discover and save Michelin Star restaurants they want to visit.
+Users can browse a curated list of top-rated dining spots, add their favorites to a personalized cart, and revisit them later to plan their next culinary adventure.
 ## Design
   ![Alt text](sketch_scan.JPG)

 ## Key features
 * Secure login over HTTPS
-* Storing high scores of all players
+* Listing Michelin Star Restaurants
-* Displaying time and current score board while playing the game
+* Storing, removing and displaying Restaurant lists that are saved in Cart
-* Storing and showing scores of top players by points and accuracy
+* Totals from lists saved in Cart
-* Ability to communicate with other users through Review page
+* Ability to leave reviews of there own experience they had at the restaurant.

 ## Technologies
 * HTML -        Using four html files.
-1st page for login, 2nd page for playing the game, 3rd page for score leaderboard, and last page for review/comment section.
+1st page for login, 2nd page for listing info of restaurants, 3rd page for Cart showing lists that are saved, and last page for review/comment section.
 * CSS -         Haven't learned yet
 * JavaScript -  Haven't learned yet
 * Service -     Haven't learned yet